Lisa Harrow: Author

+Harrow is the author of the environmental handbook What Can I Do?, published in separate editions for Australia, New Zealand, the UK and the United States.

 Personal life

 In 1980, Harrow met Sam Neill while filming Omen III: The Final Conflict (1981) and the two have a son together.

-She is married to whale biologist Roger Payne, and lives in Vermont, US.
-Payne is founder and President of Ocean Alliance.
-He and Scott McVay discovered the long, complex and apparently random sounds produced by male humpback whales are actually rhythmic, repeated sequences, and therefore, are properly called 'whale songs'.
-The couple have created a lecture/performance piece called "SeaChange: Reversing the Tide".
+She was married to whale biologist Roger Payne (died 10 June 2023), and lived in Vermont, US.
+Payne was founder and president of Ocean Alliance.
+He and Scott McVay found that the long, complex and apparently random sounds produced by male humpback whales are actually rhythmic, repeated sequences, and therefore, are properly called 'whale songs'.
+The couple created a lecture/performance piece called "SeaChange: Reversing the Tide".